Storholmen Viking Village

 In Storholmen the Viking age never ends.
 Therefore, we try to keep the Viking age spirit which means we wear Viking age clothes during all times in the Village and avoid modern technology in open spaces.
 This creates a fantastic atmosphere!

-Type of Work: Work with ancient handicraft, feed and care for animals, work in our cafe and take care of our visitors.
-This may also include activities with children.
+Type of Work: Work includes guiding visitors, showing/working with ancient handicraft and working in café.
+This will include activities with children.
 Thus it is a big advantage if the volunteers enjoy working with children.

 Study Theme: Historical links and similarities.
 Storholmen is an archaeological open air museum.
 Our goal is to give an intriguing insight in the everyday life of Viking Age.
 We want people of all ages to get the opportunity to try Viking age handicraft, games, listen to storytelling and be part of everything that takes place, and not merely be observers.
 To give visitors an interest for history, give a nuanced picture of Viking age, and work against prejudices, are what we see as some of our most important tasks.

-Accommodation: You all live together in a Viking tent inside the museum (Viking Village).
+Accommodation: You all live together in Viking tents inside the museum (Viking Village).
 Please bring a sleeping mat and sleeping bag.

-Language: A basic level of Swedish could be useful in interaction with the museums visitors, but it is not a requirement.
+Language: A basic level of Swedish could be useful in interaction with the museums visitors, but it is not at all an requirement.

 Requirements: Good English to be able to communicate with the other volunteers and the visitors.

-Approximate Location: The Viking village is located about one hour north of Stockholm in the small village of Svanberga which is about 6 miles (10 kilometers) north of Norrtälje.
+Approximate Location: The Viking village is located about one hour north of Stockholm in the small village of Svanberga.